 * Yeshua "emptied" [humbled] himself.

 There is absolutely no reason to believe that Yeshua the Messiah was revealing a pre-human Godly existence, and the "emptying" himself of his divinity!
 That is reading something into scripture that simply isn't there!
-Rather, he was born of Mary as a human being with a human father (Joseph) -- and he had the strength of character (through the power of YEHOVAH's spirit) to humble himself to allow his life to be forfeit, thereby becoming the ultimate Lamb of YEHOVAH God, the Savior of all mankind and our Elder Brother.
+Rather, he was born of Mary as a human being with a human father (Joseph) -- and he had the strength of character (through the power of YEHOVAH's spirit) to humble himself to allow his life to be forfeit, thereby becoming the ultimate Lamb of YEHOVAH God, the Savior of all Israel and our Elder Brother.

 The end-result of Yeshua's humility is that "God HIGHLY EXALTED HIM, and gave him a name above every other name" (verse 9).
-And we are instructed to follow his example of humility and take our place alongside him in the resurrection.
+And we of Israel are instructed to follow his example of humility and take our place alongside him in the resurrection.